-‘Ronnie Long is coming home!’
-N.C. man to be released from prison 44 years after rape conviction
+Ronnie Long, N.C. man who spent 44 years in prison, set free after rape conviction vacated

 But, in May, at a federal appeals court, the North Carolina attorney general’s office argued that none of the evidence hidden at trial would have changed the verdict.
 The North Carolina attorney general’s office declined to talk about the pending case.

-Meanwhile, Long’s attorney is asking Governor Roy Cooper to commute his sentence and send him home.
+At the beginning of the coronavirus pandemic, Long’s attorney asked Governor Roy Cooper to commute his sentence and send him home.
 One of the detectives in Long’s case later went to prison for stealing checks.